XinXing3/CroFinben/README.md

 ### Key Breakthroughs

-- **Breaking high- and low-resource cross-lingual barrier**: CroFinBen is the first benchmark supporting cross-mainstream and low-resource finance, particularly SEA languages (Ind, Tha, Fil, Vie, and May), filling the gap in low-resource financial tasks.
+- **Breaking high- and low-resource cross-lingual barriers**: CroFinBen is the first benchmark supporting cross-mainstream and low-resource finance, particularly SEA languages (Ind, Tha, Fil, Vie, and May), filling the gap in low-resource financial tasks.
 - **Highly localized annotation for low-resource dataset**: Unlike other benchmarks that rely on direct translations, CroFinBen works with SEA domain experts to refine financial terms, removing finance- and culture-specific elements to better meet local needs.
 - **Fairness in high- and low-resource task consistency**: Ensures fair evaluation via consistent NLP main tasks across both high- and low-resource languages, eliminating biases that arise from differing task complexities in existing methods.
 - **Comprehensive evaluation of multi-language tasks**: Conducts an in-depth evaluation of 23 representative general, SEA LLMs and FinLLMs, revealing their strengths and limitations in adapting to both high- and low-resource financial environments.